-26. What position should the referee work to maintain during the game?
+26. What position should referees work to maintain during the game?

-- A. One that will allow him or her to make the correct decision - B. One that always keeps him or her in front of the play
+- A. One that will allow them to make the correct decision - B. One that always keeps them in front of the play

 27. What approach should referees use when dealing with unacceptable behavior from team officials?